 Using Bing Translator, Skype also enables Instant Messages to be automatically translated into the language of the user.
 Microsoft hope to roll-out both features across the application in over 40 languages but they are still a little way off from being able to do so.
 Let’s see how this initial phase goes.

 The social media site Twitter has also partnered with Bing to offer translation services to “Tweeters” all over the world in order to expand their network and communicate with their followers overseas.
 Initially trialled during the 2014 World Cup in Brazil, but quickly disabled afterwards, Bing Translator is back and can easily be set-up in a user’s profile settings.

-As you can see from this quick summary, in recent months we have seen several of the world’s Search Engine powers expand their reach into the world of translation through their use and development of Machine Translation technology and tools, but what does this mean for the world of translation and digital marketing?
+As you can see from this quick summary, in recent months we have seen several of the world’s search engine powers expand their reach into the world of translation through their use and development of machine translation technology and tools, but what does this mean for the world of translation and digital marketing?

 The same applies to international search and digital marketing.
-More and more businesses are resorting to quick and cheap MT to translate their site, but then want to generate interest overseas through SEO, PPC and Social Media.
-Let’s get one thing straight though, spending money on an international PPC campaign that drives traffic and effectively new business, to a Machine Translated landing page will not do you any favours; the same goes for on-page optimisation.
+More and more businesses are resorting to quick and cheap MT to translate their site, but then want to generate interest overseas through SEO, PPC and social media.
+Let’s get one thing straight though, spending money on an international PPC campaign that drives traffic and effectively new business, to a machine translated landing page will not do you any favours; the same goes for on-page optimisation.
 Using the Google Translate plug-in does not allow for any on-page optimisation at all due to its automated nature, whilst content translated by machine and then imported back into a site will meet problems when you ask an agency to conduct a page content review, inserting keywords into content which may not make any sense syntactically or grammatically.

-Post-editing of Machine Translation
+Post-editing of machine translations